moby/moby/docs/sources/installation/ubuntulinux.md

     # Restart the Docker daemon.
     # If you are in Ubuntu 14.04, use docker.io instead of docker
     $ sudo service docker restart

-### Upgrade

-To install the latest version of docker, use the standard `apt-get` method:

-    # update your sources list
-    $ sudo apt-get update

-    # install the latest
-    $ sudo apt-get install lxc-docker

 ## Memory and Swap Accounting